bukiyebarak/bukiyebarak/README.md

 ### Hi there 👋

-I'm Bükiye from Turkey 🎈I'm a Computer Engineer.
+I'm Bükiye from Turkiye🎈 I'm a Computer Engineer.
 I have developed projects in the field of applied machine learning on data collection, analysis and backend technologies as C#-.Net, PHP-Laravel..⚡

 - 🔭 I’m currently working on Backend Technologies